visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 simply list all the mesh quality metrics and describe in detail only those that are not part of the *Verdict Mesh Quality Library*

+In all cases in the **Mesh Quality Expressions**, the input argument is a *mesh variable* from a database and the output is a *scalar* expression.

 .. _Neighbor_Function:

 Neighbor Function: ``neighbor()`` : ``neighbor(<Mesh>)``